kellenstrydom/scc_capstone/tutorial4/README.md

    ```bash
    python qv_experiment.py
    ```
+#  Automating the Deployment of Instances Using Terraform

-# Automating the Deployment of your OpenStack Instances Using Terraform
+## Automating the Deployment of your OpenStack Instances Using Terraform

 Terraform is a piece of software that allows one to write out their cloud infrastructure and deployments as code, [IaC](https://en.wikipedia.org/wiki/Infrastructure_as_code).
 This allows the deployments of your cloud virtual machine instances to be shared, iterated, automated as needed and for software development practices to be applied to your infrastructure.